Skip to main content

 Point toes slightly up to increase quad tension.

-Common Leg Extension mistakes
+What are common Leg Extension mistakes to avoid?

 Using momentum to swing the weight.